rubyworks/loadable/README.md

 ## 5 Development

-Source code for Loadbable is hosted by [GitHub](http://github.com/rubyworks/loadable).
+Source code for Loadable is hosted by [GitHub](http://github.com/rubyworks/loadable).

 If you come across any issues, we encourage you to fork the repository and submit a pull request with the fix.
-When submitting a pull request, it is best if the changes are orgnanized into a new topic branch.
+When submitting a pull request, it is best if the changes are organized into a new topic branch.

 If you don't have time to code up patches yourself, please do not hesitate to simply report the issue on the [issue tracker](http://github.com/rubyworks/loadable/issues).